 Practice using your new skills by building the types of projects that you want to eventually be paid to work on.
-Whether that’s WordPress websites, mobile apps, or something else entirely, the more you can differentiate yourself among a sea of competition with cool side projects and examples that’ll attract potential customers, the better.
+Whether that’s WordPress websites, mobile apps, or something else entirely, such as graphic design, copywriting, etc, the more you can differentiate yourself among a sea of competition with cool side projects and examples that’ll attract potential customers, the better.

-And remember that while highly trained freelancers can get paid much more for their work, you don’t have to head back to school for BS in computer science to get on the train.
-Taking online classes like a Skillcrush Blueprint can get you on the right track and put you in charge of your education.
+And remember that while highly trained freelancers can get paid much more for their work, you don’t have to head back to school for a BS in computer science to get on the train.
+Taking online classes like a Skillcrush Front End Development course can get you on the right track and put you in charge of your education.